joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-02-19-pick-a-circle.md

 the volume of $(x_1,y_1,x_2,y_2)$-space that contributes to interior circles (diameters whose circle is contained in the unit square).

-instead of thinking in terms of the two points in $4$-space, we can describe the problem in terms of their center and separation in the plane:
+instead of thinking in terms of the two points in $4$-space, we can describe the problem in terms of the center and radius of the circle:

 $$ \begin{align}
   x_c &= \frac12\left(x_1 + x_2\right) \\